 Short Lifespan

-Years of the Chevy Silverado to Avoid
+Chevy Silverado Years to Avoid

 If you avoid the 2005, 2007, 2008, 2014, 2015 and 2016 models, you will have a relatively good experience with the Chevy Silverado.
 Of these years, the 2014 model has been considered as the worst of them all.
-Make sure to avoid these years and you will pretty much have a good experience with your Silverado.
+Make sure to avoid these years and you will pretty much have a good experience with your Chevy Silverado.